Bartleby2718/cs4501/Project3.md

 We add the `models` container to another network here known as the `service_mesh` network.
 This is where your experience container and all other service related containers will reside.
-The reason your `models` container needs to be on this network is so that your experience container will be able to communicate with by sending HTML requests.
+The reason your `models` container needs to be on this network is so that your experience container will be able to communicate with by sending HTTP requests.

 Similarly, you'll add another container for your experience service and link it to two networks as well.